Sumatra's Last Intact Rainforest Is Under Threat

 Farwiza suggests it is unlikely that a leader with an ironclad commitment to protecting the forest will emerge from the possibly messy regional election.

 “They say that Leuser is too large [so] we need to cut it.
 [But] Leuser is an ecosystem that’s like a human body.
 You can’t say you don’t need your neck or you don’t need your feet.
-You cant say we’ll just take a little bit of your ear,” she says.
+You can’t say we’ll just take a little bit of your ear,” she says.
 “You’ll be impaired.
 You won’t die, but you won’t function properly.”